BurnyCoder/Landing/docs/Contents/Exobrain/Topics/Readteaming.md

 ## Intuitive summaries
 -
 ## Definitions
 - Form of evaluation that elicits model vulnerabilities that might lead to undesirable behaviors.
-The goal of red-teaming [[Language model|language models]] is to craft a prompt that would trigger the model to generate text that is likely to cause harm
+The goal of red-teaming [[Large language model|language models]] is to craft a prompt that would trigger the model to generate text that is likely to cause harm
 ## Technical summaries
 -
 ## Main resources